How to Overcome Mediocrity and Finally Stand Out in Life

 - Daily routines

-All of these either support or undermine the direction you’re trying to move in.
+Each of these either supports your growth or pulls you away from the direction you’re trying to go.

-That’s why overcoming mediocrity isn’t only about willpower or motivation.
-Sometimes it also requires adjusting what you’re exposed to every day — especially the things that constantly reinforce the same patterns you’re trying to break.
+That’s why learning to overcome mediocrity isn’t just about willpower or motivation.
+Sometimes it also means changing what you’re exposed to every day—especially the things that keep reinforcing the patterns you’re trying to leave behind.

 6. Stop Comparing Yourself Constantly

-Constant comparison tends to destroy clarity more than it helps.
+Constant comparison usually takes away more clarity than it gives.

 - Exceptional success stories